tosmel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#This variables shell if else while mandatory in ALX School projects
+#This variables if else while